 Local wine and food are a great glimpse into a destination’s culture, and nowhere is more evident than in the Alsace region.
 From highly acidic Rieslings (a remnant of the German heritage) to powerful cheeses and foie gras, the food is a delicious blend of French and German.

 To truly experience it, explore the Route du Vin, visiting various wineries and guesthouses to taste their local delicacies and vintages.
 Traditional Alsatian foods include choucroute garni, baeckeoffe, tarte flambee, and raclette.
 Wines run the gamut from Riesling to bold reds.

 Where to Stay in Strasbourg

 There are some very lovely hotels in Strasbourg.
 On my previous visits, I’ve stayed at both EtC. Hotel and Hotel Diana Dauphine.

 The EtC… Hotel is a homey and comfortable boutique hotel in the center of Strasbourg.
-It is near to the Place Kleber, the Strasbourg Cathedral, and the Petite France area, ideal for exploring the city’s charms.
+It is near the Place Kleber, the Strasbourg Cathedral, and the Petite France area, ideal for exploring the city’s charms.
 Each of the 35 rooms is pleasantly appointed with crisp linen and modern furnishings, although the hotel does not have an elevator.
-The hotel can offer a variety of room configurations for travelers together or families.
+The hotel can offer a variety of room configurations for travelers together or with families.

 Strasbourg is a beautiful city definitely worth visiting in winter.
 I have enjoyed all of my visits to the Alsace region of France and particularly Strasbourg.
 With museums, a rich history, delicious food, and warm and friendly culture, there is something for everyone in Strasbourg.
 Whether you are in Germany or France, this charming medieval city should be on your list of places to go!